 Panama: Country and Foreign Investment

-The canal was built between 1904 and 1914 by the US.
-It spans 81.3 km between the Pacific Ocean and the Caribbean sea.
-In August 2002, after five years of operations, expansion of the Galliard Cut was completed, allowing two Panamax-sized vessels to pass through simultaneously.
+The canal was built between 1903 and 1914.
+It spans 83 km, running from the Pacific Ocean to the Caribbean Sea.
+In August 2002, after five years of operations, expansion of the Galliard Cut was completed, allowing two 'Pamanax' vessels to pass through simultaneously.
 Since then, there have been two more major expansion projects.

-Panama retains many evidences of the old colonial regime architecturally and culturally, but Panama City is a highly sophisticated modern metropolis.
-Roman Catholicism is the dominant religion.
+Panama retains much evidence of the old colonial regime architecturally and culturally, but Panama City is a highly sophisticated modern metropolis.
+Christianity (chiefly Catholicism) is the dominant religion.